Mindset

 Rule #6 — Filter the noise, keep the signal.

 Your head’s chaos.
 Structure it.
-Kill distractions, chase the patterns.
+Kill distractions, chase the patterns when needed.

 Rule #7 — Music is the engine.